 Someone said yes and this was her reason:

 Plato is particularly one of the worst examples one could have come up with to justify a position against my stance.
-If by that example she means that we have to study poetry, astrology, music, mathematics, mythology, reincarnation, demonology, the judgement day and the like because Plato has done so, then that’s not reasonable.
+If by that example she means that we have to study poetry, astrology, music, mathematics, mythology, reincarnation, demonology, the judgment day and the like because Plato has done so, then that’s not reasonable.

-Also Plato is not a good role model either.
+Also, Plato is not a good role model either.
 Telling lies to keep people in line?
 I don’t think so.